d12frosted/elpa-mirror/stable-melpa/melancholy-theme-readme.txt

 ========================================
-A dark theme thats pretty sad really.  > Emacs 27.1
+A dark theme that's pretty sad really.  > Emacs 27.1

 Ensure the following fonts are installed before use: